 They do not naturally do so.

 Clearly, this is the justice of the gang of bandits (Rep. 351c).
 Law inside, free-for-all outside.
-Plato knows that there is more to it than that (for instance, the analogy soul - city breaks down here), so he invents a reward-and-punishment-after-death kind of justice.
+Plato knows that there is more to justice than that (for instance, the analogy soul - city breaks down here), so he invents a reward-and-punishment-after-death kind of justice.
 "You cannot have it here but, believe me, the crooks will be punished in the hereafter".

 This model is also the foundation of our nation-state.
-The justice inside we manage to maintain reasonably well so far, our foreign policy is still based on self-interest only: the world is a community of gangs of bandits.
+The justice inside we manage to maintain moderately well so far, our foreign policy is still based on self-interest only: the world is a community of gangs of bandits.
 The ancient Greek attempt to make the city-states live together under the reign of Zeus, failed.
 We will have to try again, or wait until some power conquers us all.